Frequently Asked Questions:

 Most extended warranty limits will depend on the plan you purchase and are up to the discretion of the plan provider.
 For example, most VSCs and extended warranties will not cover pre-existing conditions, normal wear-and-tear, or routine maintenance.
 In addition, many extended warranties come with a deductible and may not cover certain parts such as tires, batteries, and brake pads.
 It is essential to read all the fine print when purchasing an extended warranty to ensure you understand what is and is not covered.

-Endurance Auto Protection Policies
+Endurance Auto Protection Contracts

 Endurance offers expansive vehicle coverage options for older cars up to two decades old with high mileage, including commercial and salvaged vehicles, Canadian grey markets, hybrids (excluding the battery), and luxury vehicles that other third-party extended car warranty providers may exclude.